buildingSMART/Sample-Test-Files/import-certification.md

 1. **Colours**
     Confirm that colour information (e.g., for visual representation) is imported correctly.

-1. **Object GlobalId (GUID)**
-    Check that each object retains its original unique identifier (GUID) from the IFC source file.

-1. **Properties and property sets**
-    Check that all property sets (Psets) and individual properties are imported accurately.

-1. **Quantities and quantity sets**
-    Validate the import of IfcQuantity data (e.g., area, volume, length).

-1. **Classification references**
-    Ensure that IfcClassificationReference data is present and that URIs are correctly imported.

 1. **Road surface and markings (IFC 4.3 only)**
     *(Applicable to IFC 4.3)*: Verify the relationship between road surfaces and road markings is correctly imported.